kastius/PHPRedirectDNS/README.md

 Enter your domain as TXT in your DNS server as follows: domain.tld TXT 'redirect_http://www.your.tld/directory/file.html'

-The file index.php now checks when calling if the TXT entry exists and then redirects to your previously set Internet addresse in the DNS.
+The file index.php now checks when calling if the TXT entry exists and then redirects to your previously set Internet address in the DNS.

 LIVE-Demo: http://redirect.uber.space
 -------------------------------